jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

 ## The big decision: copy-to or incremental modifications?

-The first big decision you face is whether to support incremental modification.
+Now you need to decide whether to support incremental modification or not.

-Incremental modification means that you can add variables and constraints one-by-one without needing to rebuild the entire problem, and you can modify the problem data after an [`optimize!`](@ref) call.
+Incremental modification means that the user can add variables and constraints one-by-one without needing to rebuild the entire problem, and they can modify the problem data after an [`optimize!`](@ref) call.
 Supporting incremental modification means implementing functions like [`add_variable`](@ref) and [`add_constraint`](@ref).